saran-t/grx/README.md

 	are both valid.
 In the latter case, the parser would throw an error if the names don't match, providing an extra layer of safety.
 This is recommended when the block spans a large number of lines.

 - According to Wikipedia, our use of `@` makes *grx* incompatible with Objective-C, Swift, Ruby, Python, Java, C#, Haskell, and many other languages.
-This is unfortunate, however it does mean that search engines could pick up so many keywords from the above list.
+This is unfortunate, however it does mean that search engines might pick up keywords from the above list.

 ### Array expansions